lauris/awesome-scala/README.md

 * [Reactive](https://github.com/nafg/reactive) — FRP and web abstractions, which can be plugged into any web framework (currently only has bindings for Lift).
 * [Chaos](https://github.com/mesosphere/chaos) — A lightweight framework for writing REST services in Scala.
 * [Xitrum](http://xitrum-framework.github.io/) — An async and clustered Scala web framework and HTTP(S) server fusion on top of Netty, Akka, and Hazelcast.
-* [Unfiltered](https://github.com/unfiltered/unfiltered) — An modular set of unopinionated primitives for servicing HTTP and WebSocket requests in Scala.
+* [Unfiltered](https://github.com/unfiltered/unfiltered) — A modular set of unopinionated primitives for servicing HTTP and WebSocket requests in Scala.

 ## i18n